vjloable/secretsanta/Docs/readme.md

-drawio.xml can be opened in https://app.diagrams.net/
+drawio.xml can be opened and modified in https://app.diagrams.net/